An engineering site visit checklist is a big part of most engineering projects. Because design work relies on real-world conditions.

 #5 Strengthen your relationship with your client at your site visit

-#6 Be on time to your site visit
+#6 Be on time for your site visit

-Finally, if you’re going to be late, call and give your client a heads up.
-At the end, always remain professional.
+So, download the site map on your phone in case you lose reception.
+Or use a non-internet connecting GPS device.
+And if you’re going to be late, call and give your client a heads up.
+In the end, be professional.

 Engineering site visit checklist wrap up